makersacademy/chitter-challenge/README.md

 ## How to set up database
 - commands in db/migrations
-- set up test database uing same steps
+- set up test database using same steps

+## How Model-View-Controller-Database
+- explain test db
+- explain db class